 The Tare function is very popular.
 It allows you to cancel out the existing pressure.
 It measures change from the moment you enable the function.

 This is sometimes used to calculate weight.
 Our digital pressure gauges can be programmed to calculate weight in a hydraulic system.
 Once programmed, you can enable the Tare function to cancel out existing weight before a load is applied.

 Holding the peak pressure is another popular function.
 Peak Hold does exactly that.
 If you’re trying to monitor pressure peaks, then this is the function for you.

-The digital gauge will still be actively reading pressure, you’ve just told it to not display anything but the peaks.
+The electronic pressure gauge will still be actively reading pressure, you’ve just told it to not display anything but the peaks.
 This setting can be activated and reset at any point.